 The Average Price of An AED by Use-Case

-Home AED units are becoming more and more common as the benefits of these medical devices become more well known for sudden cardiac arrest (SCA) first aid.
-While most AEDs will require a prescription, some retailers, including AED Superstore, are able to provide the prescription for you when you purchase, making buying a personal AED even easier.
-Please note, insurance companies will most likely not cover the purchase.
+Home AED units are becoming more and more common as the benefits of these medical devices become more well-known for sudden cardiac arrest (SCA) aid.
+While most AED machines will require a prescription, some retailers, including AED Superstore, can provide the prescription for you when you purchase, making buying a personal AED even easier.
+Please note insurance companies will most likely not cover the purchase.

-Currently (August 2021), the average base-cost of a new AED for home at AED Superstore is $1,537.00.
-This price will vary depending on options and accessories selected.
+Currently (August 2023), the average base cost of a new AED for a home at AED Superstore is $1,473.50.
+This price will vary significantly depending on the options and accessories selected.

-AEDs for businesses and offices have only become more important in recent years.
-According to the American Heart Association, 10,000 cardiac arrest events take place annually in the workplace within the United States.
-CPR and AED device use drastically increase cardiac arrest survival rates (2x-3x), making proper CPR training, AED device placement and management crucial.
+AEDs for businesses and offices have only become more critical in recent years.
+According to the American Heart Association, 10,000 cardiac arrest events occur annually in the workplace within the United States.
+CPR and AED device use drastically increase cardiac arrest survival rates (2x-3x), making proper CPR training, AED device placement, and management crucial.

-Currently (August 2021), the average base-price of a new AED for business or office use at AED Superstore is around $1,500.00
+Currently (August 2023), the average base price of a new AED for business or office use at AED Superstore is around $1,715.00.

 Church or Non-profit AEDs

-Churches, places of worship and other non-profit organizations often have specific AED machine needs along with budget constraints.
-Carefully managing the AED purchase and understanding costs involved, including AED program and AED accessory expenses is important.
+Churches, places of worship, and other non-profit organizations often have specific AED machine needs and budget constraints.
+Carefully managing the AED purchase and understanding the costs involved, including the AED program and AED accessory expenses, is essential.
 If you’re looking for an AED for a church or non-profit, we recommend reviewing the TCO information below.

-As of August 2021, the average base-price of a new AED for church or non-profit use at AED Superstore is $1,708.00.
-As always, This price will vary depending on the options and AED accessories selected.
+As of August 2023, the average base price of a new AED for church or non-profit use at AED Superstore is $1,712.00.
+This price will vary depending on the options and AED accessories selected.

 EMT / Emergency Medical Responder AEDs

-While AEDs for personal and home use are important, emergency medical responders use the machines most frequently.
-The TCO including defibrillator maintenance, accessory purchases such as electrode pads / defibrillator pads, AED batteries, etc. along with the price of a new defibrillator and AED program management must all be considered.
+While AEDs are essential for personal and home use, emergency medical responders use the machines most frequently.
+The TCO, including defibrillator maintenance, accessory purchases such as electrode pads/defibrillator pads, AED batteries, etc., along with the price of a new defibrillator and AED program management, must all be considered.

-Emergency medical responders (EMS) and technicians (EMT) require the most of their defibrillators.
-They tend to choose higher-end models loaded with features that their organization needs.
-While all automated external defibrillators work to reset heart rhythms, only certain models will carry important device features required by their professions.
-Naturally the AED price rises as medic features are added.
+Emergency medical responders (EMS) and technicians (EMTs) tend to choose higher-end models loaded with features that their organization needs.
+While all automated external defibrillators work to reset heart rhythms, only specific models have advanced features such as manual override, ECG monitoring, or aviation capabilities that EMTs may require in their profession.
+Naturally, the AED price rises as medic features are added.

-Not surprisingly, as of August 2021, the average base-price of new defibrillators for EMS applications on AED Superstore is the highest of all the groups we’ve looked at–coming in at ~$1,842.
+Not surprisingly, as of August 2023, the average base price of new defibrillators for EMS applications on AED Superstore is the highest of all the groups we’ve looked at–at ~$3,217.00.

 What is the Total Cost of Ownership for an AED?

-As we all know, the true cost of owning anything usually exceeds the initial expense of the item.
+As we all know, the actual cost of owning anything usually exceeds the initial expense of the item.
 An automated external defibrillator is no exception.
-To accurately understand the TCO for AEDs, you need to consider the cost of replacement parts such as a battery, electrode pads, and other items you may purchase such as cabinets, signs, program management, classroom training, etc.
+To understand the TCO for AEDs accurately, you must consider the cost of replacement parts such as a battery, electrode pads, and other items you may purchase, such as cabinets, signs, program management, classroom training, etc.

-To help you get a sense of the lifetime cost of these products, we’ve provided an example below using average costs.
-Please remember, prices change over time and the numbers used in the calculation are averages.
-When it comes time to purchase an AED, if you have any questions contact customer service and review product info.
+We’ve provided an example below using average costs to help you understand these products’ lifetime costs.
+Please remember prices change over time, and the numbers used in the calculation are averages.
+When it comes time to purchase an AED, contact customer service and review product info if you have any questions.